Skip to content

 Async functionality is provided through the ard/async standard library module.

-From the current (main) fiber, a program can sleep for a duration in milliseconds:
+From the current (main) fiber, a program can sleep for a duration in nanoseconds:

 use ard/async